Declutter Your Home 30-Day Challenge

 30-Day Declutter Challenge

-This challenge has 30 tasks (one for each day) that you can complete in about 15 minutes each day.
-It’s designed so you can start anytime and you can re-do each task each month (some will need to be repeated monthly like recycling old magazines and mail, others you might only do once every season like clean up the garage).
+The Cleaning and Declutter kit printable includes a 30-day declutter challenge with 30 tasks (one for each day) that you can complete in about 15 minutes each day.
+It’s designed so you can start anytime and re-do each task each month (some will need to be repeated monthly, like recycling old magazines and mail, and others you might only do once every season, like cleaning up the garage).

 If you want a more detailed declutter and organization plan, the Organize Your Life page has detailed declutter and organization plans for your home and life.

-Living clutter-free is an on-going job.
+Living clutter-free is an ongoing job.
 We can start the clean-up process with this 30-day declutter challenge.
-Set 15 minutes every day and focus on each declutter task.
+Set 15 minutes every day and focus on each decluttering task.
 You will be surprised and happy with the results at the end of 30 days.
 It may be the start of your clutter-free life….

 Declutter your home with the Conquer Your Clutter Binder.